 No matter what kind of boating trip you’re planning, make sure to pack a good first-aid kit—seasickness help and your prescribed meds all need to have an honorary place in your kid.
 Sun might also be a problem for you, both during your warm and cold water boating trips, so pack a hat to shield your face and some long sleeves to protect your skin.
 Of course, plenty of sunscreen and lip balm is also a must.
 High-quality pair of polarized sunglasses will also come in handy.

-Warm water trips usually require lightly-colored clothing that’s comfortable and loose.
+Water trips in warm weather usually require brightly-colored clothing that’s comfortable and loose.
+You’ll feel comfy wearing some baggy linen shorts and have fun choosing the best summer dresses.
 You will also need two pairs of shoes—one you can easily slip on and off when on deck and one for shore excursions.
 Of course, your swimsuit (or two) is a must.
 And since some warm areas get cool during the night, a long-sleeved hoodie might also come in handy.
 Also, don’t forget mosquitoes—pack mosquito netting and insect repellent.

 When it comes to colder destinations, you will need warm gloves and a hat that will cover your ears.
 Long sleeves are a way to go, so thing sweaters and hoodies as well as thermal underwear for your base layer.
 Waterproof jacket, pants and shoes will keep you warm and prevent any water from reaching your body and drawing warmth.
 For some polar expeditions, you might also want to pack a sleeping bag for extra warmth during the night.